kawgh1/spring-angular-ecommerce-frontend/README.md

         - And use this DTO to transfer the data between the Angular front-end and the Spring Boot back-end

-    - REST API
+    - **REST API**
         - Support the POST method for checkout purchase
         - Request body contains JSON for PurchaseDTO
-            - **POST**   /api/checkout/purchase     *new purchase order*
+            - **POST** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  /api/checkout/purchase &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    *new purchase order*
-    - ***Why not user Spring Data REST??***
+    - ***Why not use Spring Data REST??***

-    - Spring Data REST is great for basic CRUD operations
+        - ### Spring Data REST is great for basic CRUD operations
-        - We are currently useing ti for product catalog to receive images and information for each product to display
+            - We are currently using ti for product catalog to receive images and information for each product to display

         - However, Spring Data ReST is **NOT** the best for processing operations that involve ***custom business logic***
             - Generate a unique tracking number
             - Save order in database
             - Other custom business logic...

         - Spring Data REST is very limited in terms of customization
             - For custom business logic and processing, create a custom controller and service on the backend

 ![Database Diagram](https://github.com/kawgh1/spring-angular-ecommerce-frontend/blob/master/src/assets/images/DatabaseDiagram.png)